 net user administrator /active:no

-The administrator account will now be disabled, and shouldn’t show up on the login screen anymore.
+The administrator account will now be disabled, and it will vanish from the login screen.